-in the sequence: calibrator $1 - \theta$ Cyg - calibrator 2, with a scan of each object obtaining 2 minutes of visibility data.
+due to changes in seeing, calibrators must be observed as closely spaced in time to the targets as possible.
+We observed θ Cyg and its calibrators in the sequence: calibrator $1 - \theta$ Cyg - calibrator 2, with a scan of each object obtaining two minutes of visibility data.
 Such a sequence typically lasted 15 minutes, including slewing.
-To minimize slew times when observing 16 Cyg A and B, we observed in the sequence: calibrator 1 - 16 Cyg A - 16 Cyg B - calibrator 2.
+To minimise slew times when observing 16 Cyg A and B, we observed in the sequence: calibrator 1 - 16 Cyg A - 16 Cyg B - calibrator 2.
 This typically took 20 minutes.